-Satellite Based Augmentation System
+Satellite Based Augmentation System test-bed project

 The two-year project will test two new satellite positioning technologies including next generation SBAS and Precise Point Positioning, which will provide positioning accuracies of several decimetres and five centimetres respectively.